 All of our employees are carefully trained to exceed legislative requirements.
 Our staffing levels are tailored to the needs of our residents and are reviewed regularly.
 We do not work to fixed ratios of staffing as this does not provide us with the flexibility to respond to the changing needs of our residents.

-Prior to moving into the care home, we require all new residents to provide evidence of sufficient liquid funds to cover all care home costs for a minimum period of 2 years.
+Prior to moving into the care home, we require all new residents to provide evidence of sufficient liquid funds to cover all care home costs for a minimum period of two years.
 Unfortunately, we will not be able to accept any resident who is unable to satisfy this minimum funding criteria.

 Weekly fees cover all of the following items and services: